matt002/GaitPy/README.md

 ```

 ## Basic usage
-Gaitpy consists of the following 3 functions:
+GaitPy consists of the following 3 functions:
 1. classify_bouts: If your data consists of gait and non-gait data, run the classify_bouts function to first
 classify bouts of gait.
 If your data is solely during gait, this function is not necessary to use.
 2. extract_features: Extract initial contact (IC) and final contact (FC) events from your data and estimate
 various temporal and spatial gait features.
 3. plot_contacts: Plot the resulting bout detections and IC/FC events alongside your raw accelerometer signal.

-Gaitpy accepts a csv file or pandas dataframe that includes a column containing unix timestamps and a column containing
+GaitPy accepts a csv file or pandas dataframe that includes a column containing unix timestamps and a column containing
 vertical acceleration from a lumbar-mounted sensor.
-Gaitpy makes three assumptions by default:
+GaitPy makes three assumptions by default:
 1. Timestamps and vertical acceleration columns are labeled 'timestamps' and 'y' respectively, however
 this can be changed using the 'v_acc_col_name' and 'ts_col_name' arguments respectively.
 2. Timestamps are in Unix milliseconds and data is in meters per second squared, however this can be be changed